Mathnerd314/stroscot/docs/About.rst

 * Immature poets imitate; mature poets steal; bad poets deface what they take, and good poets make it into something better, or at least something different.
 The good poet welds his theft into a whole of feeling which is unique, utterly different than that from which it is torn.
 (T. S. Eliot)
 * Make the irreducible basic elements as simple and as few as possible without [surrendering] the adequate representation of a single datum of experience.
 (Albert Einstein)
-* Choose a random modification.
-Accept with a probability decreasing over time if it worsens the system and a positive probability otherwise.
-Repeat until the system reaches a state that is good enough for the application.
-(Simulated annealing)
+* Write a prototype implementation.
+Conduct an A* search through the possible solutions, stopping early if the potential solution is clearly worse than the prototype.
+Periodically take the best solution out of all discovered so far and implement it as the new prototype. (`Branch and bound <https://en.wikipedia.org/wiki/Branch_and_bound>`__)
 * Never finished, never complete, but tracking the progress of technology (Lennart Poettering)
 * Code can be used as data, data can be used as code (Lisp)
 * Productivity is being able to do things that you were never able to do before. (attributed to Franz Kafka, maybe Jim Manzi)
+* As size and complexity increase, architectural design dominates materials.
+Create durable, non-leaky, beautiful interfaces. (`VPRI <http://www.vpri.org/pdf/tr2011004_steps11.pdf>`__, `John Regehr <https://blog.regehr.org/archives/666>`__)
 * If it isn't documented, it doesn't exist (Coding Horror)
 * Take a list of items.
 Imagine a specific walk through a familiar place.
 List distinctive features of the route.
 Combine each feature with an item to form new outrageous/memorable images.
 (Memory palace)
 * People prefer a middle level of complexity: too simple and we are bored, too complex and we are confused.
 Moreover, the ideal level of complexity is a moving target, because the more expert we become at any subject, the more complexity we prefer.
 (Donald Norman)
-* Better depends on your goodness metric
+* Better depends on your goodness metric (`Jim Waldo <http://web.archive.org/web/20210325222034/https://www.artima.com/weblogs/viewpost.jsp?thread=24807>`__)
+* The shorter the [edit-test] cycle, the happier the programmer. (`Yue Yao <https://tripack45.github.io/2018/11/03/edit-compile-run/>`__)
+* Do all things without grumbling or complaining (Philippians 2:14)

 Statistics
 ==========